Lung Cancer Program

 Diagnosis of Lung Cancer

 How lung cancer is diagnosed is different from person to person.
-Your doctor may order imaging tests to obtain pictures of the inside of your body, such as a CT scan, supported by several minimally invasive procedures if the results reveal a possible cancer.
+Imaging tests, supported by several minimally invasive procedures, may be required if the imaging results reveal a possible cancer.
 If a patient requires multiple diagnostic tests (tests used to help diagnose a disease or condition), these can be performed in one setting in Cleveland Clinic Abu Dhabi’s hybrid operating rooms, reducing the need for multiple procedures and multiple patient transfers within the facility.

 Diagnostic tests include: